Vishi99/Hospital_DB/README.md

-My first attempt at builing a website with backend Uses SQL and MongoDB for database requirements
+My first attempt at builing a website with backend.
+Uses SQL and MongoDB for database requirements